matsjfunke/fastapi-traefik-auth/README.md

 git clone https://github.com/matsjfunke/fastapi-login-traefik.git
 docker-compose -f docker-compose.staging.yml up
 ```
-- than access the page https:/your-domain.com and enter the credentails "user1" and "foo" from the [json-db](https://github.com/matsjfunke/fastapi-login-traefik/blob/main/app/user_db.json)
+- than access the localhost:8000 and submit username and password, then enter your credentials at localhost:8000/login

-### Add new users to the JSON database
-- uncomment the password_encryption route as explained in the main.py
-- access localhost:8000/create-password
-- enter new password
-- copy the hashed password
-- add hashed password and new username in json-db
-- docker-compose up -> login in with them

-### Add new users to sqlite database
-- start container:
-  docker-compose up --build
-- access localhost:8000:
-  enter username and password
-- vaildate account creation / get list of all users in the database:
-  access localhost:8000/users/
+- now with the cookies you obtained through logging in you can access the /hello and /users endpoints

 ## Test
 use the test script to check if the login works